2013 Inductee - Rhode Island Music Hall Of Fame (RIMHOF)

-I have the following advice to young people who are interested in pursuing their musical interests:
+I have the following advice to anyone who is interested in pursuing a musical career:

 Use your ears, i.e., learn by listening to and analyzing recordings by your favorite artists.
 Listen to and watch how other musicians play their instrument.
 Seek out others with similar musical interests and form your own music group.
 Once you have gotten a feel for your instrument of choice through imitation of your favorite music artists, glom onto anyone you know who plays better than you do (or take some lessons from a good teacher).
 Begin learning to read music.
 Explore songbooks, transcriptions, music treatises, etc. You will begin to understand some of the abstract ideas that you have acquired by relating them to existing music theory.
 Be patient.....it takes a long time to become proficient.
 It takes longer to become good and even longer to be a GREAT musician.